 - Teach in the present tense, engaging students’ interests, and working toward shared goals.

 - Create a pathway for touring artists to participate in a class and make the teacher a hero.

 HOW TO DO IT

-- Tell us on camera, “Who or what helped you become the artist you are now,” or respond to one of the prompts below.
-Your video can be as short as 30 seconds and as long as you like.
+- Your video can be as short as 30 seconds and as long as you like.

 - Send your video to firstname.lastname@example.org.

-- We’ll build a short lesson plan around your video that helps teachers make connections between your current career and the subjects they teach one of the prompts below.
-Your video can be as short as 30 seconds and as long as you like.
+- We’ll build a short lesson plan around your video that helps teachers make connections between your current career and the subjects they teach.

-- All interested artists can be added to the Affiliated Artist Board, alongside our Founder’s Board of Little Steven, Bono, Bruce Springsteen, Jackson Browne, Martin Scorsese.
+- Optional: Add your name to the TeachRock Affiliated Artist Board, alongside our Founder’s Board of Little Steven, Bono, Bruce Springsteen, Jackson Browne, Martin Scorsese.

 - Artists will be offered occasional opportunities to participate in projects, but will NEVER be asked for a financial contribution.

 Want to take it further?
 Try one of the prompts below, or make up your own.
 Students will love to hear you to speak your mind and recall what it felt like to be their age.

 - If you could go back in time and speak to yourself as a teenager, what would you say?

 - Who was around you then, and how did they influence your career?